trossr32/magnet-linker-browser-extension/README.md

 magnets and clear down the list if you choose.

 # Create package
-A powershell script and batch file that executes the PS script are included but this simply zips teh Extension directory as that's all that's required to publish this to the Chrome Web Store.
+Powershell scripts and batch files that execute those PS scripts are included but these simply zip the Extension or Edge Extension directories, as that's all that's required to publish this to the Chrome Web Store and Microsoft Edge Addons sites.

 # Contribute
 If you can make this extension better I'm happy for the help!
 Create a pull request and get in touch.